-By booking the time to celebrate each other and your accomplishments, it allows staff to relax and have fun.
-The reason doesn’t always have to be obvious but taking the time to celebrate will show you appreciate your hard-working team.
+Booking the time to celebrate each other and your accomplishments allows staff to relax and have fun.
+The reason doesn’t always have to be noticeable, but taking the time to celebrate will show you appreciate your hard-working team.

 14) Be Creative With Your Rewards